BootBlock/PoSh-Backup/README.md

     *   **Local Retention:** Manage archive versions in the `DestinationDir` using the `LocalRetentionCount` setting per job.
     *   **Remote Retention:** Each Backup Target provider can, if designed to do so, implement its own retention logic on the remote storage (e.g., keep last X versions, delete after Y days).
 This is configured within the target's definition in the `BackupTargets` section (e.g., via `RemoteRetentionSettings` or per-destination settings for providers like "Replicate").
 *   **Live File Backups with VSS:** Utilise the Windows Volume Shadow Copy Service (VSS) to seamlessly back up open or locked files (requires Administrator privileges).
 Features configurable VSS context, reliable shadow copy creation, and a configurable metadata cache path.
 *   **Advanced 7-Zip Integration:** Leverage 7-Zip for efficient, highly configurable compression.
-Customise archive type, compression level, method, dictionary/word/solid block sizes, thread count, and file exclusions for local archive creation.
+Customise archive type, compression level, method, dictionary/word/solid block sizes, and thread count for local archive creation.
 *   **Secure Password Protection:** Encrypt local backup archives with passwords, handled securely via temporary files (using 7-Zip's `-spf` switch) to prevent command-line exposure.
 Multiple password sources supported (Interactive, PowerShell SecretManagement, Encrypted File, Plaintext).
 *   **Customisable Archive Naming:** Tailor local archive filenames with a base name and a configurable date stamp (e.g., "yyyy-MMM-dd", "yyyyMMdd_HHmmss").
 Set archive extensions (e.g., .7z, .zip) per job.
 *   **Automatic Retry Mechanism:** Overcome transient failures during 7-Zip operations for local archive creation.
 (Note: Retries for remote transfers are the responsibility of the specific Backup Target provider module, if implemented.)
 *   **CPU Priority Control:** Manage system resource impact by setting the 7-Zip process priority (e.g., Idle, BelowNormal, Normal, High) for local archiving.
+*   **NEW: 7-Zip CPU Core Affinity:** Optionally restrict the 7-Zip process to specific CPU cores using a comma-separated list (e.g., "0,1") or a hexadecimal bitmask (e.g., "0x3") for finer-grained resource control.
 *   **Extensible Script Hooks:** Execute your own custom PowerShell scripts at various stages of a backup job for ultimate operational flexibility.
 Hook scripts now receive information about target transfer results if applicable.
 *   **Multi-Format Reporting:** Generate comprehensive reports for each job.
     *   **Interactive HTML Reports:** Highly customisable with titles, logos, and themes (via external CSS).
 Now includes a dedicated section detailing the status of **Remote Target Transfers** and **Archive Checksum** information in the summary.